wesleygomersall/QAA/notes.md

 Use `htseq-count` to count reads that map to features.
 Run this twice.
 Once with `--stranded=yes` and again with `--stranded=reverse`.
 Use default parameters otherwise.

-Determin and support whether or not the data are from strand-specific RNA-Seq libraries.
+Determine and support whether or not the data are from strand-specific RNA-Seq libraries.
 Include commands and scripts used.
 Briefly describe evidence with quantitative statements (e.g. "I propose that these data are/are not strand-specific, because X% of the reads are y, as opposed to z.").
 Remember ICA4.

 Review the [metadata](./metadata) available to you and see if this information leads to any additional insight of your analysis.